Housing Benefit and Council Tax Benefit information.

 rent.
 For further information on how Housing and Council Tax

-Benefits / Council Tax Reduction Scheme are calculated go to
+Reduction are calculated go to 'How

-Council Tax Reduction are calculated and paid'.
+Housing & Council Tax Reduction are calculated and